 To be included in our proxy statement for the 2026 annual meeting of stockholders, stockholder proposals must comply with the requirements of Rule 14a-8 under the Exchange Act.
-Except as provided below, stockholder proposals must be received by our Secretary at our principal executive offices no later than December 30, 2025.
+Except as provided below, stockholder proposals must be received by our Secretary at our principal executive offices no later than December 24, 2025.

 In addition to satisfying the requirements under our Amended and Restated Bylaws, stockholders who intend to solicit proxies in support of director nominees, other than our nominees, must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act to comply with the universal proxy rules, which notice must be postmarked or transmitted electronically to us at our principal executive offices no later than April 13, 2026.
-However, if the date of the 2026 annual meeting is changed by more than 30 calendar days from the anniversary date of the 2025 annual meeting of stockholders, then notice must be provided by the later of 60 calendar days prior to the date of the 2026 annual meeting is first made by us.
+However, if the date of the 2026 annual meeting is changed by more than 30 calendar days from the anniversary date of the 2025 annual meeting of stockholders, then notice must be provided by the later of 60 calendar days prior to the date of the 2026 annual meeting or the 10th calendar day following the day on which public announcement of the date of the 2026 annual meeting is first made by us.